Geeksltd/Olive/docs/Api/Replication.md

 ```

 When the `Subscribe()` method is called, it will do the following:
-- If its local database table of *CustomerService.Customers* is empty, then it assumes that a full table fetch is required:
-  - It invokes `EventBus.Purge(queueKey)` to clear any unprocessed messages on the sync queue.
-  - It invokes a Web Api on the `CustomerService` to fetch the full database as a clean starting point.
-- It will then watch all changes made to the data on the publisher side (via an event bus queue) and keep its local copy of the data up-to-date.
+- It will handle messages posted to the eventbus queue by the publisher service to receive all changes made to the data on the publisher side (via an event bus queue) and keep its local copy of the data up-to-date.
+- If the replicated table has no records, it assumes that it's the first run and a full initial data dump is required.
+To make that happen, it will insert an eventbus message to the *REFRESH* queue, which instructs the publisher service to dump all current records to the queue.

 #### Package 2: CustomerService.OrdersEndpoint.MSharp
 This package will be referenced by the consumer service's `#Model` project to enable the necessary code generation.